joenano/rpscrape/README.md

      CODE: uae | United Arab Emirates
 ```

 The other possibility for the first option is that of a specific course.
-To view the course codes, use the --courses options as shown in the following example.
+To view the course codes, use the courses option as shown in the following example.

 ```
 [rpscrape]> courses